 The issue is when God told humanity to be fruitful and multiply, he expected them to spread out in their creativity.
 He wanted to see different tribes and cultures pop up, each looking slightly different but all united in their humanity.
 Empires tend to do away with this.
 They aim to spread one homogenised culture wherever they go, removing the individual identity.

 This continues to the point where the people of earth are developing new technologies such as brick (someone had to develop it) and building great cities.
 They decide to build a giant tower.
-This may not seem significant, but during this time mountains were where heaven meets earth, and these giant towers were like man-made mountains.
-In other words, they were building a tower to launch an attack on heaven.
+This may not seem significant, but during this time mountains were where heaven meets earth.
+These giant towers were like man-made mountains.
+In other words, they were building a tower to make their own way back heaven.
 God notes that at this rate humanity would spend the rest of eternity working together to take back their immortality at force.
-There was no chance for a relationship when they were like this.
+There was no chance for a relationship between humanity and God when they were like this.

 So God divides up humanity into different groups of people with different languages.
-No longer able to communicate with one another easily, and now part of separate groups, humanity would now focus on dealing with one another rather than on openly waging war on God, not that they were ever a threat.
+No longer able to communicate with one another easily, and now part of separate groups, humanity would now focus on dealing with one another rather than on openly challenging God, not that they were ever a threat.

 So what’s next?
 Well, we get a brief glimpse at the end of Genesis 11.
-Now that God has disinherited, or disowned, humanity, he needs a new people that he will be God to.
-And these new people are going to come from a man called Abram.
+When God wiped out humanity with the flood, he chose one family to carry on his purpose.
+Now that God has disinherited, or disowned, humanity, he turns to a new family to fulfill his purpose.
+A family that didn’t yet exist but would all start with one man named Abram.

 The psalm is categorised as a Lament Psalm, which make up over a third of all psalms (see Psalm 22, 44, 88, 90, 141 for examples of other Lament Psalms).
 Biblical lament is whenever a person takes their pains, hurts, and frustrations before God.
 It tends to include four steps; turning to God, bringing the complaint, making a request of God, and then declaring trust in God.
 We see this in the structure of Psalm 3.